nafarlee/git-good/README.md

 #### `git commit -m "<description>"`

 Tell `git` to bundle up the contents of the staging area as a single `commit` with the `-m`essage `<description>`.

+### `git status`

+You are going to be running this one a lot.
+Git manages a whole lot of information, and it can be quite confusing moving multiple changes throughout three tiers and remotes and such.

+This command prints out a summary of outstanding changes about the working directory and staging area, as well as some other relevant information, like branch name.